Krieger's finite generator theorem for actions of countable groups II: Introduction

-Next we consider the case $\sH(L, \lambda) = \infty$.
-In this case we obtain a result stronger than Theorem \ref{intro:finite}.
+In Section \ref{sec:inf} we first establish a formula for the Rokhlin entropy of inverse limits of actions (Theorem \ref{thm:ks}), and then we use this formula together with Theorem \ref{intro:finite} in order to study {\bf RBS} when $\sH(L, \lambda) = \infty$.
+In the case $\sH(L, \lambda) = \infty$ we obtain a result stronger than Theorem \ref{intro:finite}.
 This is surprising from a historical perspective, since when Kolmogorov defined entropy in 1958 he could only handle Bernoulli shifts with a finite Shannon entropy base \cite{Ko58,Ko59}.
 It was not until the improvements of Sinai that infinite Shannon entropy bases could be considered \cite{Si59}.
 Similarly, when Bowen defined sofic entropy he studied Bernoulli shifts with both finite and infinite Shannon entropy bases \cite{B10b}, but he was only fully successful in the finite case.
 The infinite case was resolved through improvements by Kerr and Li \cite{KL11a,KL11b,Ke13}.

 \begin{thm} Let $G$ be a countably infinite group and let $(L, \lambda)$ be a standard probability space with $\sH(L, \lambda) = \infty$.
 Then $\rh_G(L^G, \lambda^G) = \infty$ if and only if there exists a free ergodic {\pmp} action $G \acts (X, \mu)$ with $\rh_G(X, \mu) > 0$. \end{thm}